 |Video Editing Application||Frame Size||Efficiency of Video Editing Application|

 As you can see the spread of efficiency figures is quite significant.
-Premiere Pro is a champ in terms of efficient organization of the render process, while other applications may be somewhat less efficient at that.
-For example, it takes nearly half as long to render the same video in Premiere Pro 2018 than in Resolve 15 (when applying just Neat Video noise reduction to a clip).
-On the other hand, the newer Resolve 16 shows improved efficiency, which again indicates that the overall render time greatly depends on what is going on inside the video editing application itself, and on how well it organizes the render process.
+Premiere Pro is a champ in terms of efficient organization of the render process, while other applications may be somewhat less efficient at that task.
+For example, it takes nearly half as long to render the same video in Premiere Pro 2018 than it does in Resolve 15 (when applying just Neat Video noise reduction to a clip).
+On the other hand, the newer Resolve 16 shows improved efficiency, which again indicates that the overall render time greatly depends on what is going on inside the video editing software itself, and on how well it organizes the render process.

 Check your efficiency

-Here’s a simple test that will help you to better understand whether or not you are losing any time unnecessarily, and whether you can squeeze more speed out of your render pipeline.
+Here’s a simple test that will help you to better understand whether or not you are losing any time unnecessarily, and whether or not you can squeeze more speed out of your render pipeline.

 Pick a clip, apply Neat Video (this includes profiling and adjusting filter settings) and then run Neat Video’s Check Speed tool: Neat Video window’s menu Tools > Preferences > Performance > Check Speed.
 Write down the speed measured by the test.